jamescoxdev/guid/README.md

 # guid
-Quick and Dirty GUID generator
+Quick and Dirty GUID generator.

+---

+Note: This isn't built for speed and not for production use.

+# Usage
+import guid from './guid';
+guid();